Schumer, McConnell end standoff to organize 50-50 Senate - WTMJ

 In particular, McConnell wanted Schumer to commit that Democrats would not end the legislative filibuster.
 Getting rid of that procedural tool would make it easier for the new majority to approve President Joe Biden’s agenda on a 51-vote threshold, rather than the 60 votes typically needed to advance bills.

 Schumer refused to yield, but two centrist Democrats, Sens.
-Joe Manchin of West Virginia and Krysten Sinema of Arizona, announced they would prefer to keep the filibuster intact.
+Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, had earlier announced they would prefer to keep the filibuster intact.
 That essentially denied Schumer the votes needed to change the rules, and McConnell dropped his demands.

 The agreement, awaiting approval in a Senate vote, means Democrats can take control of the committees and set up other operations that have stalled during the standoff.
 Democrats hope to hold a confirmation hearing Monday for Merrick Garland, Biden’s nominee for attorney general, before the start of former President Donald Trump’s impeachment trial.

-Note: This story has been corrected to reflect that Sen. Sinema’s first name is spelled Kyrsten.